 Pass/Fail

 The candidacy exam is a pass/fail exam.
-The department will arrange for the committee
+The committee chair will arrange the signature form for the exam to be ready for committee members to sign.
+This should be submitted to the college with

 all committee member signatures.
 If a committee member participates remotely, they